codingMustache/codingMustache/README.md

 ## Joke of the day

-What do you do when your bunny gets wet?
-You get your hare dryer.
+What creature is smarter than a talking parrot?
+A spelling bee.

 ## Home Server Up-Time

-Its Been ***8 days 16 hours 10 minutes *** Since the last server shutdown
+Its Been ** 8 days 16 hours 11 minutes ** Since the last server shutdown

 ## Daily Trivia

-The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. HD Graphics 700
+ 1. Static
- 2. HD Graphics 600
+ 2. Public
- 3. HD Graphics 7000
+ 3. Private
- 4. HD Graphics 500
+ 4. Final

 <details>
   <summary>Answer</summary>
-  HD Graphics 500
+  Final
 </details>